Managing the Complete Clinical Response

 In 2002, two studies noted these complete clinical responses but questioned the non-operative approach to managing rectal cancer.
 In 2013, these retrospective studies were repeated and demonstrated the feasibility of pre-operative chemoradiation followed only by watchful waiting.

 Tumor depth can be evaluated with MRI or endorectal ultrasound with an accuracy of greater than 90%.
 However, these modalities are not as reliable for assessing lymph nodes and can miss malignant lymph nodes.
 It is not enough to simply note that no visible tumor remains after treatment.
 The regional lymph nodes must be tumor-free as well.
 The lack of visible tumor in response to chemoradiation may not correlate with the lymph node status.
 Even patients with a complete tumor response may harbor residual lymph node disease.
 Lymph node status is extremely important in determining prognosis and further treatment.
 Our challenge is to accurately assess potential disease spread.

 The surefire accurate way to assess a tumor’s response to neoadjuvant therapy is to operatively remove the area and examine the resected specimen.
 However, low anterior and ultra-low anterior resections as well as abdominoperineal resections have inherent risks, and carry the possibility of requiring a permanent stoma.
 Studies have evaluated MRI, CT, PET/CT, and trans-rectal ultrasound as useful modalities in the search for metastatic disease, but none have proved sufficiently accurate in identifying a complete responder.
-Limitations of these studies include the difficulty in distinguishing between fibrosis or scar tissue, from residual tumor.
+Limitations of these studies include the difficulty in distinguishing between fibrosis or scar tissue, from residual tumors.